Nadelio/NadeLanguagePrototype/Documentation/BasicGrammar.md

 )

 // parentheses act like curly braces in Java or C#, they encapsulate anything relating to the body header (i.e. method define:(), method logic:()(), define return:(), etc.)

+//NOTE: Variables can be defined outside of methods and datatypes, mirroring Java and C#.
 ```
 That is the basic "structure" of methods, I will now go into the variations of method header definitions and how to define and call methods:
 ```